Best AI Agents for Marketing Agencies in 2025

 Strengths:

-• Robust data integrations for B2B workflows.
+• Robust data integrations for B2B workflows and customer relationships.

 • Prebuilt playbooks for account targeting and engagement.